kirithika123/API_Python_Flask_Hackathon_Dev/README.md

 Code base for the implementation of Users, Skills, UserSkills and UserSkillsMapping APIs for LMS.

+This flask app is also deployed on heroku at :  https://lmspython-flaskapi.herokuapp.com/

 Swagger launches on http://127.0.0.1:5000/

 Endpoints -